I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 This event is especially popular in the fall, and there are sometimes extra showings added around Halloween.

-There aren’t any showings planned so far in 2020, but check out this site for updates.
+Showings are back in 2023; check out this site for updates.

 What’s your favorite fall thing to do in Cleveland?